Probiotic Foods For Kids: What Parents Need To Know

 If this is your child, don’t despair!

-Here are a few easy swaps to make increasing your child’s fibre intake a little easier:
+Easy swaps to make increasing your child’s fibre intake a little easier

-• Switch to wholemeal bread, or high-fibre white bread if your child won’t eat wholemeal
+• Switch to wholemeal bread, or high-fiber white bread if your child won’t eat wholemeal

-• Try smoothies for snacks with plenty of fruit such as bananas, berries or mango, some veg such as spinach (if your kids aren’t opposed to green foods!), milk and yoghurt
+• Try smoothies for snacks with plenty of fruit such as bananas, berries or mango, some veg such as spinach (if your child isn’t opposed to green foods!), milk and yogurt

 • Leave skin on fruit and vegetables where possible - such as apples, potatoes, carrots and sweet potatoes